platformsh/platformsh-docs/docs/src/tutorials/dependency-updates.md

     platform integration:add --type script --file ./my_script.js --events=environment.source-operation
     ```
     Optional: to only get notifications about specific environments,
     add the following flag to the command: `--environments=your_environment_name`.

-Anytime a dependency is updated via a source operation,
+As a result, anytime a dependency is updated via a source operation,
 the activity script now reports it to Slack.

 {{< /note >}}